I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Discussion

-The last theme ties into the essence of ultra-personalization: the role of identity.
-One of the most powerful reflections was when the model captured deeply personal nuances: Argentine slang like \textit{doradito} for pizza crust, bilingual code-switching in Spanglish, and subtle stylistic tics like explaining with “basically” and “stuff.”
-These moments suggested the model reflected the lead author's identity.
-This underscored the potential of personalization to go beyond functionality, offering a fuller, more situated, and expressive sense of voice.

-Aligned with our discussion of contextual integrity, at times, the model surfaced details the lead author had not intended to share, like religious references in professional exchanges, creating moments of awkwardness.
-Beyond the violation of privacy/integrity, this also poorly reflects the lead author's identity.
-Because the lead author often uses a “show text” communication style, suggestions flicker publicly, sometimes leading interlocutors to mistake system-generated suggestions for his own.
-As one friend put it: “You know the funny thing is, since you started using your new app, I am always thinking if you are talking to me or AI is talking to me.”
+Furthermore, the visibility of the suggestions paired with the unpredictability of the model caused discomfort to the lead author when private or sensitive information leaked to the conversational partner reading from the screen.
+Such privacy violations have been described as “forced intimacy”~\cite{alharbi2023bridging}, which are unfortunately common problems in accessibility technology.
+This stands in contrast to the author's existing habits of showing while typing, which allows interlocutors to respond faster during the conversation.
+The irony is that while the ultra-personal model provides suggestions and thus speeds up the conversation, hiding the screen from interlocutors reduces some of the flow of that conversation.
+In designing interfaces for ultra-personal AAC, it is thus crucial to consider who gets to see the suggestions and when they get to see this, which in this specific case is determined by the interaction style of showing the screen while typing.

-These aren’t just interface quirks; they are authorship ruptures.
-Prior work shows that heavy reliance on AI obscures authorship; people often do not perceive themselves as owners/authors of AI-generated text, yet still self-declare authorship, which came to be known as \textit{“AI Ghostwriter Effect,”}~\cite{draxler2024ai}.
-Echoing \citet{griffiths2025ai}, while personalization amplifies identity, it can also destabilize it when suggestions overstep authorship boundaries, so adoption should privilege co-construction and user-centred design over technocentric speed gains.
+These are not just interface quirks; they are authorship ruptures.
+Prior work showed that heavy reliance on AI obscures authorship; people often do not perceive themselves as owners/authors of AI-generated text, yet still self-declare authorship, which is known as the \textit{“AI Ghostwriter Effect”}~\cite{draxler2024ai}.
+We found that the conversational partners attributed the AI suggestion to the lead author's voice before he committed to the suggestion, blurring the line between the user voice and the model.
+These findings align with work by ~\citet{griffiths2025ai}, while personalization amplifies identity, when suggestions overstep authorship boundaries they diminish the sense of agency.

-Ultimately, identity support in AAC is not about sounding like oneself in every utterance, but about preserving the capacity to decide how one shows up.
-This includes deciding what is voiced, how, and in front of whom.
-A system that learns from the user must also know when to step back, to defer, and to adapt.
-Personalization, in this light, becomes less about perfect mimicry and more about co-authorship: a partnership that helps users express themselves on their own terms, across the varied textures of everyday life.